 The Wirral provides a variety of habitats for wildllife.
 Birdwatchers will find plenty to see around the coast and also at the RSPB Burton Mere Wetlands.
 The New Ferry Butterfly Park is a haven for butterflies and other insects including dragonflies.

 The Wirral has a number of claims to fame.
 The UK's Guide Dogs for the Blind Association was started in 1931 after Muriel Crooke and Rosamond Bond trained the first four dogs at The Cliff in New Brighton.
 The UK's first passenger hovercraft service ran from Morton on the Wirral to Rhyl in North Wales between July and September in 1962.
 The Oval sports centre doubled as an Olympic stadium in the film Chariots of Fire (1981).
-Wirral-born Chris Boardman won a Gold Medal at the Olympics for cycling.
-Ray Stubbs was a footballer at Tranmere Rovers for a time, and he went on to host the BBC's Football Focus TV programme.
+Wirral-born Chris Boardman won a Gold Medal at the 1992 Summer Olympics for cycling.
+Ray Stubbs was a footballer at Tranmere Rovers in the 1970s, and he became a presenter on various sports programmes, including the BBC's Football Focus (1999-2004).

 There are also notable Wirralians outside the field of sport, and many of them feature in the h2g2 Edited Guide.
 Emma, Lady Hamilton was born in Ness.
 First World War poet Wilfred Owen was educated at Birkenhead Institute, and there is a memorial to him in Birkenhead Library.
 Author Roger Lancelyn Green lived in Poulton Hall, which is a stately home situated on land claimed by his ancestors in 1093.
 BBC Radio DJ John Peel was born in Heswall.
 Patricia Routledge, well known for her role as Hyacinth Bucket in the sitcom Keeping Up Appearances, was born in Tranmere and went to Birkenhead High School before going to The University of Liverpool.

 Getting to the Wirral is fairly easy by car - drive north from Chester or west through one of the tunnels from Liverpool.
 The Merseyrail network links the Wirral to Chester and Liverpool by train.
-The ferries from Liverpool are fun.
+The ferries from Liverpool offer another option, either for commuting to work or for a pleasure trip (the Gerry and the Pacemakers song 'Ferry Cross the Mersey' can often be heard on board).